evil-mad/AxiDraw-Processing/README.md

 AxiRT: Real-time drawing software for the AxiDraw; a derivative of https://github.com/evil-mad/robopaint-rt You can draw a sketch with your cursor, and the AxiDraw will draw it onto paper.

+See also: https://github.com/ralphcrutzen/AxiTurtle, real-time turtle graphics control of AxiDraw, based on these examples.